-A34: If the contract holder has the right to drop the coverage under the terms of the contract, the transaction may not be subject to the guidance as described in paragraph 10 of the SOP.
-There are six criteria that must be satisfied for a contract to remain "substantially unchanged," as outlined in paragraph 15 of the SOP.
+A34: If the contract holder has the right to drop the coverage under the terms of the contract, the transaction may not be subject to the guidance as described in paragraph 10.
+There are six criteria that must be satisfied for a contract to remain "substantially unchanged," as outlined in paragraph 15.
 Criterion 15b is that the nature of the investment return rights must not have changed.
-One interpretation is that a change from a contract with a guarantee even if it is out of the money, to one with no guarantee is a change in the nature of the investment return rights, and therefore would result in a substantial change.
-However, consideration is typically made as to whether the nature of the investment return rights really changes when the likelihood of a minimum return guarantee paying off is remote, as may be the case under a contract with a guarantee significantly out of the money.
+One interpretation is that a change from a contract with a guarantee, even if it is out of the money, to one with no guarantee is a change in the nature of the investment return rights, and therefore would result in a substantial change.
+However, other actuaries have a different view that suggests that consideration should be given as to whether the nature of the investment return rights really changes when the likelihood of a minimum return guarantee paying off is remote, as may be the case under a contract with a guarantee that is significantly out of the money.